 Our Strategy

 The Equator Principles (EP) Association launched its first ever Strategy at its Annual General Meeting in October 2020.
-This high-level statement sets out the direction of travel for the Equator Principles over the next few years and demonstrates the collective willingness of Equator Principles Financial Institutions (EPFIs) to continually improve.
+This high-level statement (below) sets out the direction of travel for the Equator Principles over the next few years and demonstrates the collective willingness of Equator Principles Financial Institutions (EPFIs) to continually improve.

 The Strategy guides the program of work and enable EPFIs and wider stakeholders to have a clear understanding of where the Equator Principles is headed and, as such, where to focus its attention and resources.
 The Strategy is aspirational and ambitious and, most importantly, is supported each year by tangible actions.

-“We, the Equator Principles Financial Institutions, believe that the financial sector has a critical role and responsibility in tackling the environmental and social challenges facing the world today.
+We, the Equator Principles Financial Institutions, believe that the financial sector has a critical role and responsibility in tackling the environmental and social challenges facing the world today.
 We have adopted the Equator Principles to have a positive impact on the projects we finance.

 Our ambition is for the Equator Principles to grow and evolve such that one day all projects globally are financed sustainably under this framework.